Study unpicks gene changes behind breast cancer

 Stratton’s team sequenced the genomes of the 21 breast cancers and catalogued all the mutations.
 They found five major processes that cause one letter of code to be changed to another letter.
 Genetic code comes in four DNA letters, A,C,G and T.

-Stratton said one of the most exciting findings was that one of these processes is characterised by small pockets of massively mutated regions of the genome.
+Stratton said one of the most exciting findings was that one of these processes is characterized by small pockets of massively mutated regions of the genome.

 This sudden “storm” of mutations is often seen in breast cancers, he explained in an audio briefing.